top of page

 Capstone Projects

-Lafayette Resilience Hubs
+Lafayette Resilience Capstone

 January 2026 - Current!